ctse020/powerapps/FullNameControl/readme.md

 # FullName Control

 - On contact form add lastname field
-- Change field properties: set control to FullName Control and map the name fields (firstname, middlename, lastname)
+- Change field properties: set control to FullName Control and map the other name fields (firstname, middlename)